Ivanka Trump sales boom in February

 All that news coverage meant plenty of free publicity for the Ivanka Trump brand.
 And recent sales figures show it's paid off.

-Slice Intelligence reports that US sales of Ivanka Trump products on Amazon (AMZN, Tech30) were up 332% in February compared to a year prior.
+Slice Intelligence reports that US sales of Ivanka Trump products on Amazon (AMZN, Tech30) were up 332% in January and February compared to a year prior.
 The brand's sales at Macy's (M) were also up 148%, and 29.5% at Bloomingdale's, according to Slice.

 "Since the beginning of February, they were some of the best performing weeks in the history of the brand.
 For several different retailers Ivanka Trump was a top performer online, and in some of the categories it was the [brand's] best performance ever," Abigail Klem, president of the Ivanka Trump brand, said in a statement Friday.